 Stone Cold Beads are unique natural stone fishing beads that are friendly for the environment but deadly effective for catching fish.
-With that in mind here are some best practices to help you catch not only catch more fish, but also get the most out of your Stone Cold Beads.
+With that in mind here are some best practices to help you not only catch more fish, but also get the most out of your Stone Cold Beads.

 Rigging Stone Cold Beads Natural Stone Fishing Beads